A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Visual charts

-Recharts-powered curve visualisations for every model — value functions, discount curves, probability weighting, and more.
+Every model renders its curves as interactive charts: value functions, discount curves, probability weighting, and the rest.

 Live analysis